 If your current financial situation warrants reducing or waiving the deposit, submit a confirmation deposit reduction/waiver form.

-Transcripts that were uploaded as part of your application are not considered official.
+Transcripts uploaded via MyNaropa as part of the application process are not considered official.

 Office of Admissions